 - Final push for advertising to get people at your event

 - Make sure all equipment is picked up and secure and trash is cleaned up.
 Space should be left as it was found.

 - Pay any outstanding balances.

-- Return clickers to Student Activities within 2 days after event.
+- Return clickers to Leadership and Student Involvement within 2 days after event.